spryker/spryker-docs/docs/pbc/all/data-exchange/202311.0/tutorials-and-howtos/how-to-send-request-in-data-exchange-api.md

 The payload for these requests follows a nested structure where the main entity and its related entities are included within a data array.
 Each object in the data array represents an instance of the main entity, and each related entity is nested within it.

-To be processed correctly related entities must be defined with existing relation names, and they should be organized to align with their hierarchical relationships in the database, corresponding to the relationships defined in tables like `spy_dynamic_entity_configuration_relation` and `spy_dynamic_entity_configuration_relation_field_mapping`:
+For correct processing, make sure that related entities are defined with existing relation names.
+Also, organize them in alignment with their hierarchical relationships in the database, corresponding to the relationships defined in tables like `spy_dynamic_entity_configuration_relation` and `spy_dynamic_entity_configuration_relation_field_mapping`:

 - `spy_dynamic_entity_configuration_relation` specifies the relationships between parent and child entities.
 Each record links a parent entity to a child entity.
 - `spy_dynamic_entity_configuration_relation_field_mapping` contains the field mappings between related entities.